Wednesday, December 20, 2017

 It was on this occasion that this picture was taken.
 The cameramen from right to left in the back row are: Tracy Mathewson of the Hearst newsreels, Dick Burrud of Gaumont News, next to him Gilbert Warrenton working for the Universal Animated Weekly.
 The man cranking Warrenton's movie camera is United States consul Letcher.
 Next to Letcher we have Beverly Griffith of Universal and next to him behind the Universal camera is Nicholas McDonald of the Selig-Tribune Weekly.
 The Mexican cranking McDonald's camera is the general of the Chihuahua district.
 The men in the front row are all American newspaper reporters.

 Nicholas McDonald (left) with the First Division, American Expeditionary Army, 1919.
 U.S. Signal Corps photograph from the National Archives.
-Courtesy Harry B. Kidd
+Colorized picture, courtesy Harry B. Kidd

 Nicholas McDonald